Center for implementing nursing care innovations Hannover (PPZ-Hannover-CZdP 2)

 Prof. Dr. Dr. Volker Amelung (Project Manager at the Institute)

-Sophia Sgraja (Research Assistant)
+Sophia Sgraja (Research Associate)

 Musa Dukuray (Research Associate)